Rmorbey/Russell-CV/README.md

 In my own education I graduated from East 15 Acting school with a first class degree in Acting and Contemporary Theatre.
 Where I spent 4 years developing my own skills of collaboration, team work, flexibility and an understanding of self worth.

-While working in schools I got my first glimpse into the world of coding and software development where I would assist the students in an hour of code a week, we built a lego robot and were able to control it's movements using simple lines of code.
+While working in schools I got my first glimpse into the world of coding and software development where I would assist the students in an hour of code a week.
+We built a lego robot and were able to control it's movements using simple lines of code.
 I've always liked building things, and found the interaction between the two interesting.
 After working through the pandemic and realising that I wanted a change of career to something where I could work remotely and possibly from anywhere in the world, I started to look into the possibility of re training as a software developer.
 Combining my interests of building things and the possibility of tech led me to start my journey with Makers.

 What excites me most about tech is the seemingly unlimited potential to develop software that will have a positive impact on its users and the people around them.
 Software that can support people from all walks of life, especially for those who are overlooked.
 My future personal projects are to build the pen and paper learning resources I made for my non-verbal students, but as interactive and accessible web/mobile apps.